evvanErb/get-github-email-by-username-action/README.md

 ## Usage

 Takes in a username as a required input, queries Github's API to find all public event related to a user, then finds their email in the API response and returns it.
+The user must have made a commit to a public repo and have their email exposed to the public in their settings

 ## Example
 ```